 Reinsurance and other recoveries

-Reinsurance and other recoveries on paid claims, reported claims not yet paid, and claims incurred but not reported (IBNR) are recognised as revenue.
-Recoveries are measured as the present value of the expected future receipts.
+Reinsurance and other recoveries received and receivable on paid claims, reported claims not yet paid, and claims incurred but not reported (IBNR) are recognised as revenue.
+Recoveries receivable are measured as the present value of the expected future receipts.